s-macke/concepts-of-programming-languages/docs/exercises/Exercise6.md

 ## Exercise 6.3 - Dining Philosophers

 Write a program to simulate the Dining Philosophers Problem by using Go Channels.
-- There should be one Go Routine for each Philosopher and the Table
+- There should be one Go Routine for each Philosopher
+- The table itself should be a Go Routine and should handle all forks.
+This makes synchronization easier.
 - Make sure that:
   - The distribution of forks is fair - No philosopher dies on starvation
   - Use the given Unit Test: